 such as sweetness and harshness, arousal and torment, intensity and comfort, or to feel floaty and heavy, at the same time.

-Kinbaku is often categorised as being of tormenting style or caressing style, although most of my sessions take place on a spectrum rather than chosing one approach or the other;
+Kinbaku is often categorised as being of more tormenting style or more caressing/sensual style, although most of my sessions take place on a spectrum rather than chosing one approach or the other;

-For some, pushing through a challenging and tormenting moment is a big part of the experience.
+For some, pushing through a challenging tormenting moment is a big part of the experience.

 Tormenting style of rope, known as semenawa, can be sadomasochistic in amazingly complex ways, and on every part of the scale of intensity imaginable.